Impact of Nutrition on Canine Gut-Organ Axes

 Understanding Cartilage Turnover and Joint Health

-Healthy joints undergo continuous remodelling, with cartilage breakdown and rebuilding occurring in dynamic balance—much as the gut continuously turns over its protective mucus layer.
+Healthy joints undergo continuous remodelling, with cartilage breakdown and rebuilding occurring in dynamic balance.
 Joint cartilage contains specialised cells called chondrocytes that produce the extracellular matrix providing cushioning and smooth articulation.
-When cartilage breakdown exceeds rebuilding capacity, the joint surface deteriorates, bone surfaces may contact each other, and inflammation develops.
-Traditional approaches to joint health focus on providing structural components like glucosamine and chondroitin, but the gut-joint axis reveals that systemic inflammation originating from gut dysbiosis can tip this delicate balance toward degradation.
+When cartilage breakdown exceeds rebuilding capacity, the joint surface deteriorates.
+Traditional approaches focus on providing structural components like glucosamine and chondroitin, but the gut-joint axis reveals that systemic inflammation originating from gut dysbiosis can tip this delicate balance toward degradation.

 How Gut Dysbiosis Contributes to Joint Problems